Nitric Oxide in the Body: Functions, Effects, and Dangers

 - relaxes the muscles in the lining of the urinary and reproductive tracts

 Although nitric oxide is very important in the nervous system, it's present in tiny quantities in our body.
 These quantities are neuroprotective— they protect the nerves from damage.
-Large amounts of nitric oxide kill nerve cells and are said to be neurotoxic, however.
-This might explain why the results of some research studies involving nitric oxide disagree with the results of other studies.
+Large amounts of nitric oxide kill nerve cells and are said to be neurotoxic.
+This might explain why the results of some research studies involving the chemical disagree with the results of other studies.
 For example, some research suggests that NO administered to a patient after a stroke helps the patient, while other research suggests that excess NO produced during strokes damages brain cells.

 What Role Does Nitric Oxide Play in the Immune System?